 Ethimex: Guiding Importers Through the Rum Boom

 With the UK now ranking as the 3rd largest global rum market valued at £1.17 billion3, getting ahead of the rum boom will be key for growth in this challenging market.
-At Ethimex we have a team of six export logistics experts who can help navigate these complexities and ensure that you are asking the right questions to your suppliers.
+However, navigating the complexities of bulk rum imports—ranging from regulatory compliance to sourcing high-quality products—requires deep industry knowledge and a reliable global network.
+As demand for premium, aged, and spiced rum continues to rise, businesses that proactively adapt to market trends and regulatory shifts will gain a competitive edge.

 - WSTA Market Report, December 2023 ↩︎